FarronF/limerick-council-meetings/meetings/2017/06/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 23rd May 2017.md

 Members requested the Meeting Administrator to convey their disappointment at this

+decision to the Irish Athletic Boxing Association (IABA) and agreed a Notice of Motion
+---
-decision to the Irish Athletic Boxing Association (IABA) and agreed a Notice of Motion--- calling on the IABA to re-examine the position and provide for a box-off to decide the
+calling on the IABA to re-examine the position and provide for a box-off to decide the

 national representative in this case.